Troon-Technologies-LLC/NowWhere-Contract/docs/CommandstoRun.md

 4. Get specific schema by its schema-id by calling `scripts/getSchemaById.cdc` script.
 5. Get all templates by calling `scripts/getAllTemplates.cdc` script.
 6. Get template's mutable data by calling `scripts/getTemplateMutableData.cdc` script.
-7. Get specific template by its tamplate-id by calling `scripts/getTemplateById.cdc` script.
+7. Get specific template by its template-id by calling `scripts/getTemplateById.cdc` script.
 8. Get all nfts of an address by calling `scripts/getNFTTemplateData.cdc` script.
 9. Get specific nft-data by its nft-id by calling `scripts/getNFTDataById.cdc` script.